ÌÇÐÄvlogÈë¿Ú

 • Innu of Uashat mak Mani-Utenam (Quebec)

-• Labrador Innu (Sheshatshiu and Natuashish, Labrador, as represented by Innu Nation)
+• Innu Nation (Sheshatshiu and Natuashish, Labrador)

 • Naskapi Nation of Kawawachikamach (Quebec)